Jesus healing the bleeding woman: Context

-In the Gospel accounts, this miracle immediately follows the exorcism at Gerasa and is combined with the miracle of the raising of Jairus' daughter.
-The narrative interrupts the story of Jairus' daughter, a stylistic element which scholars call an intercalated or sandwich narrative.
+In the Gospel accounts, this miracle immediately follows the exorcism at Gerasa and is combined with the miracle of the raising of Jairus's daughter.
+The narrative interrupts the story of Jairus's daughter, a stylistic element which scholars call an intercalated or sandwich narrative.

 Narrative comparison

 There are several differences between the accounts given by Mark, Matthew and Luke.

 Mark

-The incident occurred while Jesus was traveling to Jairus' house, amid a large crowd, according to Mark:
+The incident occurred while Jesus was traveling to Jairus's house, amid a large crowd, according to Mark: